what-to-bring-library-study-session

 20. A Small Blanket

-If you get especially cold or just want to feel cozy without wearing sweatpants or yoga pants, bringing a small blanket is a great way to be comfortable while looking elegant (and not like every other student out there.)
+If you get especially cold or just want to feel cozy without wearing sweatpants or yoga pants, bringing a small throw blanket is a great way to be comfortable while looking elegant (and not like every other student out there.)

 21. Lip Gloss, Hand Cream & Eye Drops